NullVoxPopuli/emberconf-2023-resources/resources/pages/main/what-problems.md

 # Octane can be Awkward

-<h2 v-click>Awkane</h2>
+<h2 v-click>Octward?</h2>

 <!--
-Pre-octane, we had many many years to develop solutions to various problems in "the old way" -- the old way, provide confusing and counter-productive for onboarding new folks, so I'm very glad its gone.
-But we were left to find solutions to our problems ourselves.
+Pre-octane, we had many many years to develop solutions to various problems in "the old way" -- the old way, proved itself very confusing and counter-productive for onboarding new folks, so I'm very glad its gone.
+But we were still left to find solutions to our problems ourselves.

+!! click

 This is, in part, where Polaris comes in, aggregating all our investigation, research, and exploration over the past several years, and providing a cohesive story around all the new concepts.

-I don't tihnk it would have been a good idea to delay Octane until we had figured out how to solve all the other aspects of programming Web Apps in the new programming paradigm, especially given that Covid happened shortly after the release of Octane and development slowed down quite a bit.
+I don't think it would have been a good idea to delay Octane until we had figured out how to solve all the other aspects of programming Web Apps in the new programming paradigm... especially given that Covid happened shortly after the release of Octane and development slowed down quite a bit.

+I'm not going to go in to *all* the ways Octane is awkward, but I am going to cover the situations that relate to Resources.
  -->